 The interactive chart reveals suicide deaths are more common than any other category of gun death among both males and females and across most age categories.
+However, in recent years the gap between suicide and homicide deaths involving guns has narrowed substantially.
+In 2011, 8,922 more suicide gun deaths occurred than homicide gun deaths.
+In 2020, this gap decreased to 4,908.
 Males account for more than 86% of all gun deaths, regardless of intent category.

-Beginning with the 35 to 44 age group, gun-related suicide deaths outnumber assault deaths.
+Beginning with the 45-54 age group, gun-related suicide deaths outnumber assault deaths.
 Gun-related assault death rates peak in the 15 to 34 age groups for both males and females.
-However, gun-related suicide death rates are highest for females age 45 to 54, and for males age 55 to 64.
+However, gun-related suicide death rates are highest for females age 45 to 64, and for males age 75 and older.

 - Data Table